What Is a VP Shunt?

 What Happens After the Placement of a VP Shunt?

-After the surgery is done, your child will be closely watched.
+After the surgery, the doctors and nurses will watch your child closely in the recovery room.
 Your child will have bandages on the incision sites.

 The doctor will talk to you about: